How to SUP with Your Dog

 By: Joe Jackson

 Dogs seem perfectly designed to be our adventure buddies.
+If you give great training for puppies, they will grow up to be the best.
 They are natural athletes, they don’t complain, and their excitement to be outside, by our side, is unmatched.
 But that’s not to say they don’t require a little basic training to join us safely and happily in our favorite sports.
 We asked a cadre of athletes and expert trainers for their tips on how to get our pups prepared for some serious playtime.

 Samantha Eastburn with SUP Pups at The SUP Connection in San Diego